Gwent High Sheriffs’ Community Fund

 How to apply?

-All groups must complete an online application form by the 12pm on Monday the 6th of December 2021
+All groups must complete an online application form by the 12pm on Wednesday 15th November.

 • Grants will not be awarded retrospectively i.e. for costs already incurred prior to receipt of the grant offer letter and signed terms and conditions.

-• Applicants must be able to demonstrate the financial/social need the grant will address.
+• Applicants must be able to demonstrate the financial/social need the grant will address, and show how they meet the main themes of the criteria above.